jucian0/turbo-version/README.md

 turbo-version -bump major
 ```

-This command will bump the major version of all packages in the monorepo.
+This command will bump the major version of all packages in the monorepo or a common repo.

 For more information on how to use `@turbo-version/release`, please refer to the [documentation](https://github.com/jucian0/turbo-version/tree/main/packages/turbo-version).